ruissalo/ruissalo.github.io/_posts/2017-07-29-building-srv6-probe.markdown

 * Transit node: Basically any node not inspecting a type 4 SRH (eg the node it’s not in the packet’s destination address DA)
 * Endpoint node: A node receiving an IPv6 packet whose DA exists in the node’s local segment identifiers (SID) table.

-According to [draft-filsfils-spring-srv6-network-programming](https://tools.ietf.org/html/draft-filsfils-spring-srv6-network-programming-01), an SRv6 node should maintain a local SID (segment identifier) table containing all the local SRv6 segments explicitly instantiated at node N; but the table isn't necessarily populated by default with all the IPv6 interface addresses.
-By default, according to the kernel [documentation](https://github.com/torvalds/linux/blob/8fa3b6f9392bf6d90cb7b908e07bd90166639f0a/Documentation/networking/seg6-sysctl.txt), SRv6 processing is disabled on every interface and must be explicitly enabled via /proc/sys/net/conf/\<iface\>/seg6_enabled.
+As previously mentioned, an SRv6-capable node should maintain a local SID (segment identifier) table containing all the local SRv6 segments explicitly instantiated at node N; but the table isn't necessarily populated by default with all the IPv6 interface addresses according the SRv6 draft.
+The approach taken by Linux is that, by default, according to the kernel [documentation](https://github.com/torvalds/linux/blob/8fa3b6f9392bf6d90cb7b908e07bd90166639f0a/Documentation/networking/seg6-sysctl.txt), SRv6 processing is disabled on every interface and must be explicitly enabled via /proc/sys/net/conf/\<iface\>/seg6_enabled.
 If a packet containing a SRH is received on a seg6-disabled interface, it's discarded.
 This validation is enforced by [ipv6_srh_rcv](https://github.com/torvalds/linux/blob/bc78d646e708dabd1744ca98744dea316f459497/net/ipv6/exthdrs.c#L323), in particular in these few lines:

 {% highlight C linenos %}
 	accept_seg6 = net->ipv6.devconf_all->seg6_enabled;